gogocat/jQuery-Declarative/README.md

 $(".ui-accordion").accordion();
 ```

-Developers can prefer to use declarative syntax.
+Developers now prefer to use declarative syntax.
 No more guesting / search of what plugin might bind to the element.

  > **Note:** Attribute selector has been available since jQuery version 1.0